King High Cross Country has been racing since 1999.

 His younger kids were part of the program with Steve (‘02), Diane (’03), James (‘05), and Mary (’06) all competing at one time for the King Wolves.
 He is now retired and enjoys doing construction work for clients and fishing the local lakes in his spare time.
 He’s also a huge Angels fans and enjoys season tickets to watch the Halos!

-Coach Dalton Seckinger is a King High graduate of 2015.
-4 year cross country and track athlete.
-Ran at Riverside City College for a short time before joining Cal Coast in 2016.
-Dalton married his high school sweetheart who also ran for King.
+Married to his high school sweetheart, Brianna Jacklin (also class of ’15), the two welcomed their first child into the world in the Fall of 2021.
 When Dalton is not running, he enjoys spending his time either camping or at the lake with his friends and family.
 He is very enthusiastic and loves the sport of running.
 Still competes at local 5ks and 10ks and races when he cans!
 He is also a Dodgers and LA Chargers Fan!